AleksandrSkulinets/Azure_container_demo/README.md

 Prerequisites
 Installed Software:

-Docker: Ensure Docker is installed and running on your local machine.
+Docker: Ensure Docker is installed and running on your local machine.<br>
-Docker Compose: Needed to manage the multi-container configuration.
+Docker Compose: Needed to manage the multi-container configuration.<br>
-Application Setup:
+Application Setup:<br>

-Have your application prepared with a docker-compose.yml file.
+Have your application prepared with a docker-compose.yml file.<br>
 Alternatively, you can clone a demo application from this GitHub repository.

 - ## Step 1: Set Up Your Docker Compose File